Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

 Add a tablespoon of olive or coconut oil to the air fryer.

-Put the microwave popcorn bag into the air fryer and allow the kernels inside to pop.
+Put the microwave popcorn bag into the air fryer and let the kernels pop.

 And that’s it.

-Wrap a paper towel around your hand and open up the bag of microwave popcorn.
+Wrap a paper towel around your hand and open up the microwave popcorn bag.

 You can serve your air-fried popcorn plain.
 Or, add seasonings like melted butter, salt, paprika, and cayenne pepper.